"

 How This Book is Structured

-Each chapter follows a consistent framework to make the theories easy to understand and apply:
+Each of the chapters from the first two sections follows a consistent framework to make the theories easy to understand and apply:

 Want to Share Feedback?